UnownHash/Zapdos/readme.md

 Under [/connections/datasources/new](http://127.0.0.1:3001/connections/datasources/new) you have to add a new source pointing to VictoriaMetrics TSDB.
 If you added auth in VM configuration, be sure to fill them in there as well.

-From a list of sources pick Prometheus, use `http://victoriametrics:8428` and click `Save & Test`
+From a list of sources pick Prometheus (no, you don't need VictoriaMetrics plugin) and use `http://victoriametrics:8428` as URL.
+After that just click `Save & Test`

 ### 5. Import dashboards